primetime/node-streammagic/readme.md

 ```

 #### Buffers
-Node.JS buffers will be piped as they are, just like the primitive datatypes.
-This is not tested as thorougly as the other types, but should work properly.
-If not, please create an issue.
+Node buffers will be piped as they are, just like primitive datatypes.

 ## Issues
 If you find any problems with this module, please [create an issue](https://github.com/INXCO/streammagic/issues) so we can look into it.
 Pull requests with bugfixes are of course welcome.